 You recorded your awesome webinar, right?
-If so, you’ll want to make that recording available on a thank you page and make a new landing page (or modify the old registration page) to access the recording.
+If so, you’ll want to make that recording available on a thank you page and make a new landing page (or modify the old registration page) to let people access the recording.

 And don’t forget to set up a lead nurture stream for the leads your salespeople say need a bit more nurturing!

 Whether you’re using Zoom, GoToWebinar, or BrightTALK, webinars should be a key component of your content marketing strategy.
 Getting the logistics working is just one aspect.
-Make sure your event is an attraction magnet by determining the right topic(s) for your event.
-Then you’ll have all the pieces needed for a successful event!
+Make sure your event is an attraction magnet by determining the right topic(s) for your webinar.
+Then you’ll have all the pieces needed for a successful virtual event!

 This blog was originally published on December 7, 2017 and has been updated since.

 About the author